cobaltgit/Quark/README.md

 * RACE (NGP/NGPC emulator) audio freezes when using auto save state.
 Manually save state before exiting and load state when launching game
 * Audio stretching when using auto save/load state for Sega CD games with Picodrive.
 Manually save state before exiting and load state when launching game
 * On-screen notifications not showing when an overlay is applied in RetroArch
-* MainUI refuses to start (excluding on boot) when USB-C headphones are plugged in due to an internal bug that causes the SDL sound subsystem to fail to initialise.

 ## Licence